vekatze/neut/book/src/terms.md

 sized a: type

 actual a

-integer a
 ```

-The available attributes are `sized`, `actual`, and `integer`.
+The available attributes are `sized` and `actual`.
 Each of them narrows the types that the parameter can be instantiated with, and in exchange lets the body use the parameter where the corresponding condition is required.

 The following abbreviations are available: